Elsbeth Schragmüller: Early life

 Schragmüller was the eldest of four children born to Prussian Army officer and bailiff Carl Anton Schragmüller and his wife Valesca Cramer von Clausbruch.
-Her younger brother was the future Sturmabteilung (SA) police chief of Magdeburg, Konrad Schragmüller.

 Schragmüller spent her childhood first in Schlüsselburg and then in Münster with her grandmother, who educated her.
 From 1909 to 1914, she studied political science at Albert-Ludwigs-Universität in Freiburg.
 She finished her studies in 1913 and was one of the first women in Germany to acquire a university degree.
 After her studies, she worked for the Berlin Lette-Verein as a lecturer in civic education.

 First World War

-After the outbreak of the First World War, Schragmüller moved to occupied Belgium, where the German governor general, Field Marshal Colmar von der Goltz, assigned her to Section VII, wherein she opened and assessed private letters in search of coded messages to the Allies.
+After the outbreak of the First World War, Schragmüller moved to occupied Belgium, where the German governor general, Field Marshal Colmar von der Goltz, assigned her to Section VII, wherein she worked first as part of a postal censorship team who opened and read private letters in search of coded messages from members of La Dame Blanche spy ring to British Intelligence.

 She later switched to intelligence collection and worked, after a short training period, in Lille for the General Staff's counterintelligence wing, Abteilung IIIb.
 In 1915, Colonel Walter Nicolai, the head of Abteilung IIIb, promoted her to spymaster of the Kriegsnachrichtenstelle Antwerpen.

-When the war ended, Schragmüller held the rank of Oberleutnant in the Imperial German Army and had been awarded the Iron Cross First Class.
+By the time of the Armistice, Schragmüller had been promoted to the rank of Oberleutnant in the Imperial German Army and had been awarded the Iron Cross First Class.

 Later life

-After the armistice in 1918, Schragmüller resumed her academic career and became the first female assistant chair at Freiburg University.
+After the November Revolution of 1918, Schragmüller returned to civilian life, resumed her academic career, and became the first female assistant chair at Freiburg University.
+Also under the Weimar Republic, her younger brother Konrad Schragmüller, became the Sturmabteilung (SA) chief of Magdeburg.

 A few years later, she moved with her family to Munich.
-Soon afterward, her father and her brother Konrad, a senior SA officer, were shot during the Night of the Long Knives.
-Soon, she ended her career abruptly for unknown reasons.
+Soon afterward, her father and her brother Konrad, were both shot without trial during the Night of the Long Knives.
+Soon, she abruptly ended her university career for unknown reasons.